 In 2012, Heffernan mentored All-GLIAC guard Curtis Ferguson and five Academic All-GLIAC selections (C Thom Box, DE/LS Mike Komor, G Sean McCarthy, T Nate Theaker and T Ben Walker).
 Ferguson was also voted as the team’s 2012 Offensive Most Valuable Player.
 His 2011 offensive line unit helped the Warriors average more than 200 rushing yards per game, leading WSU to a school record for overall wins (12), road wins (8) and four consecutive road playoff games to reach the national title contest.

 Prior to his tenure at WSU, Heffernan spent two seasons (2005-06) as a graduate assistant offensive line coach at Michigan.
-During his time in Ann Arbor, the Wolverines compiled a 18-7 overall record and appeared in the Rose Bowl and Alamo Bowl.
+During his time in Ann Arbor, the Wolverines compiled an 18-7 overall record and appeared in the Rose Bowl and Alamo Bowl.
 Heffernan began his coaching career in 2003 as the offensive line coach at Cumberland University before working as a graduate assistant with the defensive line at Louisville.

 A native of Arlington Heights, Ill., Heffernan attended Loyola Academy in Wilmette, Ill. and went on to become a three-year letterman and two-year starter at center for the University of Dayton.
 He earned All-Pioneer Football League academic honors twice and was a member of four consecutive conference championship teams.
-He graduated from Dayton in 2003 with a Bachelor of Arts degree, majoring in communications.
+He graduated from Dayton in 2003 with a bachelor of arts degree, majoring in communications.

-Detroit Lions 2013-
+Detroit Lions 2013-present